 The second stage will be in classrooms where they involve in challenging tasks and assignments based on the information gathered through video assets.
 This flipped learning frees up class time for activities such as hands-on labs, guided practice or online simulations.

 Understanding science is more than just knowing some facts and the guided discovery problems method makes it possible.
-This technique can be integrated into lecture, lab and field courses.
+This technique can be integrated into the lecture, lab and field courses.

-It refers to understanding science step-by-step through the discovery process and involves collection and processing of data, debugging and explaining it through intriguing puzzles, structured hands-on activities and right presentation of information.
+It refers to understanding science step-by-step through the discovery process and involves the collection and processing of data, debugging and explaining it through intriguing puzzles, structured hands-on activities and right presentation of information.